IdleRPGBot/rateway/README.md

 ## Configuration

-Configuration is preferably done in enviroment variables, alternatively, a config file can be passed with `-c /path/to/rateway.toml`.
+Configuration is preferably done in enviroment variables, alternatively, a config file can be passed with `rateway /path/to/rateway.toml`.

 ### Enviroment Variables